Konstantin-create/Konstantin-create/README.md

 ### Hi there 👋
 I'm a 15 year old programmer trying to make cool stuff.
-Now I am writing my net json transport protocol, in the future I want to write CI and several solutions for servers.
+Now I am writing an util for server which can share one folder for 2 servers using sockets, in the future I want to write CI and several solutions for servers.
 <br>

 ### Some facts about me: